kuber112/Effective-Human-AI-Augmentation/Effective Human AI Augmentation.md

 People will learn on their own.

 ## Low Bandwidth of LLMS.
 Perhaps Large Mental Models is the way?
 Just some thought experiments here.
+Inspired by Yan Lecun and his involvement in the JEPA paper.